newmarkdev/final-project/README.md

 Final portfolio project for Technigo code bootcamp June 2021.

 ## Problem
+The brief was to build a fullstack MERN app.
+I chose to build a budget tooling app that solves doing a quick list of income and expenses and totals the balance.

 ## Solution
 An MVC approach was taken for the folder structure.
 More one the frontend and backend structure and frameworks used below.